MedExpress Article Banner

 Safety on the construction jobsite is something that everyone should take seriously.
 We have put together some easy to remember tips for several situations that your employees may face on the job:

 Ladders: Before an employee goes up a ladder, they should ask themselves: “Do I need to be climbing up this ladder?”
-If the answer is yes and there’s no other way to do the job safely, then the next steps should be to assess the risk and use the correct (and never old or damaged) equipment, which includes slip-resistant shoes.
+If the answer is yes and there’s no other way to do the job safely, then the next steps should be to assess the risk and use the correct (never old or damaged) equipment, which includes slip-resistant shoes.

 When setting a ladder, they should be on level ground.
 Then, scan the area around the ladder to ensure there are no obstacles in the way.
 Remember – never lean a ladder against an unstable surface.
 If the situation requires climbing outside, check the weather conditions first.